tywalch/electrodb/README.md

   watch: ["otherAttr"],
   set: (myAttr, {otherAttr}) => {
     // Whenever "myAttr" or "otherAttr" are updated from an `update` or `patch` operation, this callback will be fired.
-    // Note: myAttr or otherAttr could be indendently undefined because either attribute could have triggered this callback
+    // Note: myAttr or otherAttr could be independently undefined because either attribute could have triggered this callback },
-  },
   get: (myAttr, {otherAttr}) => {
     // Whenever "myAttr" or "otherAttr" are retrieved from a `query` or `get` operation, this callback will be fired.
-    // Note: myAttr or otherAttr could be indendently undefined because either attribute could have triggered this callback.
+    // Note: myAttr or otherAttr could be independently undefined because either attribute could have triggered this callback.
   }
 }
 ```